eighttrigrams/hq-documentation/recipes/vscode-project-folders.md

 Store the project file in the top directory.

+The search function of VSCode, in combination with the gitignores, depends on the repositories being added individually.

 Claude Code VSCode plugin will use as its working dir the first listed folder of the sidebar explorer.